SilkRose/Pony/stories/deternal/deternal.md

 ***

 Twilight signed the scroll in front of her.
-It assigned three animal caretakers to relocate to Ponyville and assist Fluttershy in running and taking care of the animals at Sweet Feather Sanctuary.
+It assigned three animal caretakers to relocate to Ponyville and assist Fluttershy in taking care of the animals at Sweet Feather Sanctuary [ORIGINAL TEXT IMPLIED FLUTTERSHY RUNNING ANIMALS, WHATEVER THAT MEANS].

 She levitated the scroll to her advisor, who took it and left the room.

-As the door shut, Twilight started to feel pain radiating from her heart.
+As the door shut, Twilight felt pain radiating from her heart.
 It was happening again.
+[I ASK THAT YOU USE THE *STARTED TO* CONSTRUCTION LESS LIBERALLY.
+IT DOES WEAKEN THE VERBS SIGNIFICANTLY]

 Pinkie entered the room and waved to Twilight.